D3Ext/WEF/README.md

 - Michael Exploitation Attack

-- Jamming, Reading and Writing bluetooth connections (Not finished)

-- GPS Spoofing with HackRF
+- GPS Spoofing with HackRF (not finished)

 ## ⭕ FEATURES: